-Activities such as E-learning, business meetings, seminars, all featured online.
+Activities such as E-learning, business meetings, and seminars are all featured online.
 This forced service providers to import more bandwidth to keep their internet services smooth.
 As per Meolagani, Nepal’s total internet bandwidth has doubled since COVID-19 began and is now touching an insane 1 Tbps.

-Nepal has over 50 ISPs providing fixed broadband services but with a wide gulf in their customers base.
+Nepal has over 50 ISPs providing fixed broadband services but with a wide gulf in their customer base.
 The bandwidth share is determined by how many subscribers each have.

 Meanwhile, other prominent ISPs’ counts are within a similar range.
 Subisu, Vianet, and Tech Minds are all importing 100 Gbps internet bandwidth.
 Their total is significantly lower than that of WorldLink which is because of the gulf in the number of their subscribers.